ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Here’s How It Improved My Daily Workflow</blockquote>

 <h3>4.
-Introduction to the Gateway API: Revolutionizing Kubernetes Networking - <a href="https://medium.com/@disha.20.10/introduction-to-the-gateway-api-revolutionizing-kubernetes-networking-7b0c9a696038" target="_blank" rel="noopener noreferrer">link</a></h3>
+The journey to creating our next-generation cloud control plane: Part One - <a href="https://medium.com/macquarie-engineering-blog/the-journey-to-creating-our-next-generation-cloud-control-plane-part-one-fef7ea94a06e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Disha Virk`**
+✍️ **posted by `Engineers at Macquarie`**

-<blockquote>As Kubernetes continues to evolve, so do the networking challenges that come with managing complex, distributed microservices at scale…</blockquote>
+<blockquote>By Pranita Praveen, Director of Engineering, Macquarie Group</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>